Klebson-I/movies-starwars/README.md

 ### Run tests:
 - npm run test

-## Run by Docker:
+## Run by Docker (with mongodb automatically set):
 In project exist Dockerfile and docker-compose.yaml.

 1. Navigate in wsl2 or another place where docker is installed to project directory.
-2. docker-compose up
+2. docker compose build
+3. docker compose up -d

 App should be running on port 3001 of your localhost.
+If some error occurs, create docker network manually with:
+- docker network create app_net